 **All links are affiliate links**

-What does blind baking a pie crust mean?
-Blind baking a pie crust is the process of partially cooking a crust in its shell without a filling inside.
-You do this for any liquid or custard-based quiches or pies because they are liquid fillings.
+How and Why to Blind Bake: Blind baking a pie crust is the process of partially cooking a crust in its shell without a filling inside.
+You do this for any liquid or custard-based quiches or pies because they are liquid fillings (recipes like Crispy Bacon Onion Gruyere Breakfast Quiche or Southern Pumpkin Pie with Canned Pumpkin Puree).
 If you were to place a liquid filling in an unbaked pie crust and bake, the bottom of the pie crust would never be able to fully bake and still be raw.
 By blind baking it by itself, you ensure that the bottom of the crust actually gets baked for those types of recipes.

 - If a blind or partial bake is needed, pre-heat the oven to 375 degrees Fahrenheit.